FLORENCE WAR CEMETERY

 Summer: 7.30am to 12.00pm and 1.00pm to 4.00pm

-Outside of working hours, access to the cemetery can be gained by entering 1221 on the combination padlock.
+Please note that the gates to the service area and disabled access are kept locked.
+Access can be gained by entering 1221 on the combination padlock.
 To open the padlocklock, press the button on the lock after having dialled the combination number.

 Wheelchair access to the site possible via an alternative entrance.
 For further information and enquiries please contact firstname.lastname@example.org

 On 3 September 1943 the Allies invaded the Italian mainland, the invasion coinciding with an armistice made with the Italians who then re-entered the war on the Allied side.